WeCanCodeIT/columbus-2017-fall/WarmUps/week4.md

 ### Tues Oct 17

-Reference your inner Biology and place the following in the proper hierarchy: Dog, Reptile, Animal, Mammal
+Brush up on your biology and place the following in the proper hierarchy: Dog, Reptile, Animal, Mammal